-We are a small intentional community started in November 2015.
-We are currently 3 women (one with a 5 yr old boy) and 4 men with regular helpers and we have 3 friendly female dogs and a cat (lives with one of us).
+We are a small eco community started in November 2015 (so still at a young stage and learning).
+We are currently 4 women and 6 men (includes a couple with 3 young children and a single mother with 2 young children) plus regular helpers and we have 2 friendly female dogs and 2 cat (living with one of us).
 We have a community house which has accommodation for helpers with good facilities and 12 hectares of beautiful landscape where we have built some cabins for our permanent residents and we are in early stages of developing organic garden and orchard areas and poly-tunnels to grow our own food.
-Helpers become part of our community and share in work and decision making which is done by consensus using Native American 'Circle Way' methods which is about learning to trust and respect each other and connect with nature.
+Helpers become part of our community and share in tasks and decision making which is done by consensus using Native American 'Circle Way' methods which is about learning to trust and respect each other and connect with nature.
 We prefer at least 2 weeks stay though sometimes can take a shorter stay if you contact us near to the time ..

 We base our community living on the Native American 'Circle Way' teachings of Manitonquat (Medicine Story), an author, story-teller and elder of the Wampanoag tribe who has visited regularly with his partner Ellika and assistant Simon to host camp-workshops about Circle Way.
+(The photo shows a camp circle workshop).
 Sadly Manitonquat passed on recently but his spirit lives on strongly in all who follow the Circle Way towards a better world.
 This is not a cult - it is simply a set of ideas and tools to help us live together with love and respect for each other and for nature.

-We are trying to be as sustainable as possible and we need helpers who have basic skills such as construction work, eco-building, organic gardening, permaculture, general maintenance work and also willing to help with cooking, cleaning.
+We are working to become more sustainable and we need helpers who have basic skills such as construction, eco-building, organic gardening, permaculture, general maintenance and also willing to help with cooking, cleaning.
 Some regular tasks are :

 - firewood gathering, cutting, storing